DusaraG/Electrocorp-UnityWebgl/README.md

    - Description: In this scene, the player will input their details.
 Error handling has been implemented to check that the fields are all filled with the correct formats.
 The script for this is InputHandler.cs.
 After filling, the player can press submit and move into the ground floor.

 6. **Game Floors**
    - Description: The game gives the player an option of 3 floors, the first floor (which is the first scene that is loaded), the server room and the meeting floor.
 Each floor has been implemented as a different scene which the player can switch between by using the map function at the bottom right of the screen.
-Note that in the case of overconsumption, the player will not be permitted to switch scenes.
+Note that in the case of overconsumption, the player will not be permitted to switch floors.

      ![image](https://github.com/DusaraG/Electrocorp-UnityWebgl/assets/66544479/9fc37b35-c054-4ec4-82f8-26a56b902499)